• Skip to main content

 March 5, 2021

-When you need medical care for an injury or health problem, there are a variety of doctors and health centers you can visit.
+When you need medical care for an injury or health problem, there are a variety of family medicine providers and health centers you can visit.
 It is important to select the right one for your specific situation.
 One of the most common and popular health facilities you can visit is a walk-in clinic.

 Before you visit, you should understand what a walk-in clinic’s scope of practice is.
-So, let’s discuss some of the many issues the physicians at walk-in clinics treat.
+So, let’s discuss some of the many issues the family medicine providers at walk-in clinics treat.

 Respiratory Infections